 Of interest, the division is in the process of expanding our consult services.
 The general endocrinology/diabetes service (described above) is staffed by two fellows and faculty member.
 A second diabetes-specific service was started in late 2013 and is currently staffed by a faculty member and nurse practitioner.
 For the time being, this diabetes-specific service is focusing on postoperative glycemic management of cardiac surgery patients, although we plan to expand this service to other surgical services soon.
 Given the educational opportunities inherent to the postoperative diabetes service, our plan is that fellows will spend some time rotating with the postoperative diabetes service.

 Our division is an integral part of the Neuroendocrine Service (a combined endocrine and neurosurgery service), which performs 150-250 transphenoidal pituitary operations and over 50 gamma knife radiosurgery procedures each year.
 This service has an international reputation, routinely drawing patients from all parts of the globe.
 Our division also works very closely with the Endocrine Surgery Service (a division of General Surgery) and the Department of Otolaryngology-Head and Neck Surgery to ensure excellent care of patients requiring thyroid, parathyroid, and adrenal surgery.

 - Thyroid Cancer Case Conference

 - Pituitary Case Conference

-Our training program involves an in-depth research experience.
+Our three-year clinical/research training program involves an in-depth research experience.
 While we recognize that not all fellows will pursue research as a long-term career, we strongly believe such research experiences are beneficial for all clinicians.
 For example, meaningful participation in research fosters important critical thinking skills; and it provides a deeper understanding of the nature of scientific evidence, which is the foundation of medical practice.
 For details regarding research activities during fellowship, please see the Research Curriculum page.

 Training for Medical Education